TSKraak/easycoding-be/README.md

 # Easycoding-Server

 This server is made to be connected with the [client of Easycoding](https://github.com/TSKraak/easycoding-fe) and is deployed with [Heroku](https://dashboard.heroku.com/apps).
+This project was built from scratch in 1 week.

 ## Functionalities and Technologies